 More so, you’ll also know just how it can provide security in a decentralized system.

-I reality, the identity claims may have similar credentials such as in driver’s license or birth certification or in the passport.
+In reality, the identity claims may have similar credentials, such as in driver’s license or birth certification or in the passport.
 But you can combine these to make it even more powerful.

-More so, you can prove your identity with one single ID form the ledger.
-No need to submit all the documentation in every case anymore.
+More so, you can prove your identity with one single ID from the ledger—no need to submit all the documentation in every case anymore.

 It’s purpose-built for decentralized identities only.
 According to the Hyperledger Indy documentation, you use the platform ready for integration in any company that deals with identities.
 So, you won’t have to go for any other solution or come up with your own platform solely to incorporate in your industries.